 - You must be an Australian citizen

-You may be eligible for substantial exemptions or concessions (on a sliding scale) on stamp duty, so they're worth checking out.
+You may be eligible for substantial exemptions or concessions on stamp duty, so they're worth investigating.
 Check out our stamp duty calculator to see how much you may need to pay.

 A good saving strategy is like a marathon, it doesn't matter what you do in the short term as long as you finish the race.
 Here are some tips to help you save more effectively:

 Start as early as you can.
 The sooner you start, the more time compound interest will have to kick in and help build up your savings.

 Every little bit counts, so always be on the lookout for more opportunities to save.